PEAR: Pairwise Evaluation for Automatic Relative Scoring in Machine Translation: Results and Analyses

 We report results for \pearfamily{} in its default configuration (one input order) and for the bidirectional variant that combines predictions from both input orders, matching the inference mode described in Section~\ref{subsec:pear-inference}.
 We further consider settings with and without knowledge distillation augmentation in the second training stage, to probe whether the advantage of our pairwise QE formulation persists---and potentially widens---as the amount of MQM supervision is scaled up via distilled annotations.

-Table~\ref{tab:pear_vs_single} reports the comparison results.
-Across backbones and training regimes, \pearfamily{} yields better performance than the matched single-candidate baselines, indicating that \pearfamily{}'s pairwise QE framing improves over single-candidate QE for comparing candidate translations.
+Table~\ref{tab:pear_vs_single} reports the comparison results. \pearfamily{} yields better performance than the matched single-candidate baselines, indicating that the proposed pairwise QE framing improves over single-candidate QE for comparing candidate translations.
+The statistical significance analysis further supports this conclusion: each PEAR model outperforms its corresponding Single-QE counterpart with a better statistical significance rank.
 In addition, the near-identical performance of the single-order and \textit{both} variants suggests that \pearfamily{} largely satisfies sign inversion under candidate order reversal.